Concrete slab piers being used underneath a floor to help stabilize the floor permanently.

 As with most home repairs, some work all of the time, some work some of the time, and some don't work at all.
 Here are two "fixes" that we at Yellowstone Structural Systems do NOT recommend:

-A concrete slab being jackhammered and removed during a floor replacement in Dillon.
+A concrete slab being jackhammered and removed during a floor replacement in Cascade.
 A typical replacement can take several weeks to complete.

 Concrete Slab Replacement: